dashingsoft/pyarmor/docs/topic/repack.rst

     $ cd project
     $ pyarmor gen --pack onefile foo.py

-1. Pyarmor first call PyInstaller_ to anylysis plain script `foo.py` to find all the imported moduels and packages
+1. Pyarmor first call PyInstaller_ to analysis plain script `foo.py` to find all the imported moduels and packages
-2. Pyarmor find `util.py` and package `joker` are in the same path of `foo.py`, then obfuscate all of them to one temporary path `.pyarmor/pack/dist` by command line obfuscation options
+2. The imported module `util` and package `joker` are in the same path of `foo.py`, so Pyarmor will obfuscate `foo.py`, `util.py` and package `joker` by obfuscation options, and save them to path `.pyarmor/pack/dist`
-3. For the other imported modules and packages, save to hidden imports table
+3. For the other imported modules and packages, save them to hidden imports table
-4. Finally pyarmor call PyInstaller again, pack all obfuscated scripts in `.pyarmor/pack/dist` and all modules and packages in the hidden imports table to final bundle.
+4. Finally pyarmor call PyInstaller again, pack all obfuscated scripts in `.pyarmor/pack/dist` and all the modules and packages in hidden imports table to one bundle.

 Now let's run the final bundle, it's `dist/foo` or `dist/foo.exe`::